ZeusWPI/MOZAIC/docs/features.md

 Allowing players to compete on the local network, eliminating the need for internet connectivity or an intermediary server.

 ## Networked play
-Players should be able to compete versus others registered on our network.
+Players should be able to compete versus others connected to our network.

 ### Player challenging
 Players should be able to challenge others on the network in friendly spirit.
 A player can choose to build a lobby in which he could invite friends and start a match independent of our own matchmaking.